bboc/s3patterns/slides/slides.md

 * describes high level approach
     * not a detailed plan or a full product description
+* an organization, circle or role can have their own strategy
-* includes a description of the intended outcome (a.k.a. "vision")
+* often includes a description of the intended outcome (a.k.a. "vision")
 * is regularly reviewed and updated as necessary
 * helps in the decision whether to continue or change course (*pivot or persevere*)